JasminDreasond/Tiny-Crypto-Suite/docs/TinyOlm/README.md

 Whether you're building a chat app, a P2P network, or just need secure encryption between devices, **TinyOlm** gives you the essentials: identity management, session handling, and message encryption — all wrapped in a compact and intuitive interface.

+> ⚠️ **Important:** All encryption and decryption operations are automatically **queued and executed in order** using an internal `TinyPromiseQueue` from module `tiny-essentials`.
+> This ensures that all cryptographic requests are **processed in the correct sequence**, so you don't need to handle the ordering manually.

 ---

 ## 🚀 Features